Arvind Kejriwal says, J'khand poll results is the verdict of people against NRC, CAA

 The ruling BJP set to defeat, according to the latest results and trends of the counting of votes available on the Election Commission website.

-To wish Soren congartulations, the AAP chief and the Delhi CM Arvind Kejriwal tweeted, "Congratulations to Hemant Soren on leading your alliance to a decisive victory in Jharkhand."
+To wish Soren congratulations, the AAP chief and the Delhi CM Arvind Kejriwal tweeted, "Congratulations to Hemant Soren on leading your alliance to a decisive victory in Jharkhand."

 Soren in his reply to Delhi CM said "thanks".